 Being scared or anxious about visiting the dentist is very common.
 In fact, this is something that affects so many people that it even has its own name: dentophobia.

 Do you suffer from a fear of going to the dentist?
 We wanted to share some useful information to help you feel more relaxed during your time with us.

 First off, remember that not liking the dentist is completely normal.
 At Aurora Dental, many of our patients feel anxious about attending their appointments and we will always do what we can to make their visits a little more comfortable.
 Like other fears, a dislike of the dentist can manifest itself in different ways and will range from mild anxiety to fully-fledged phobia.
 Either way, we will work with you to help you overcome these feelings of dread.

 The next stage is to understand why you may be afraid of visiting the dentist.
+Dental Anxiety is a normal thing.
 There are many potential explanations for this.
 For some people, going to the dentist may bring up distressing childhood memories.
 Others will find the smells, sights and sounds of the dentist uncomfortable and off-putting.

 Certain individuals will also dislike the idea of pain or discomfort and may avoid the dentist due to fear of receiving bad news.

 Some patients deal with visits to the dentist by practising self-hypnosis.
 There are many popular proven self-hypnosis techniques, including: